DelNov/T-Flows/readme.md

 ## Thermally-driven cavity flow <a name="test_cases_thermally_driven"></a>

-Thermally driven cavity flow bears many similarities with the lid-driven [cavity flow](#tests_lid_driven).
+Thermally-driven cavity flow bears many similarities with the lid-driven [cavity flow](#tests_lid_driven).
 Both of these flows occur in enclosures with square cross-section, both are without inflows and outflows facilitating prescription of boundary conditions, both are occuring in ddomains which are long enough in spanwise direction so that the assumption of two-dimsionality or periodicity can be made.
 Owing to their simplicity, both of these cases have widely been used by CFD community for benchmarking and verification of CFD codes and both are well documented.

 The biggest differences between the cases is the driving force.
 Whereas the lid-driven cavity flow is driven by shear created by top moving wall, thermally driven cavity is driven by the buoyancy forces occurring on vertical opposing sides of the problem domain:

 ![Thermally-driven cavity domain!](Documentation/Manual/Figures/thermally_driven_domain.png "Thermally driven cavity domain")

 In the figure above the left (red) wall is kept at higher temperature than the right wall (blue), which creates clockwise motion of the fluid.

+We will cover the thermall-driven cavity flow in two modelling ways: with Boussinesq approximation, and with variable physical properties.

+### With Boussinesq approximation <a name="test_cases_thermally_driven_boussinesq"> </a>

 We will use this case to introduce a few new concepts in T-Flows:
 - instruct _Process_ to solve energy equation (temperature)